tiagodeluna/study-notes/AWS/README.md

 When creating a RDS instance, you can choose:
 - **Engine type and version**: Amazon Aurora, MySQL, Postgresql, etc.
 - **DB instance class**: the EC2 instance type.
-- **Multi-AZ deployment**: creates replicas in a different Availability Zone to provide data redundancy, eliminate I/O freezez, and minimize latency spikes during system backups.
+- **Multi-AZ deployment**: creates replicas in a different Availability Zone to provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups.
 Read the [documentation](https://aws.amazon.com/pt/rds/details/multi-az/) for more details.
 - **Storage type**:
     + General Purpose: default.
 Suitable for a broad range of database workloads.
     + Provisioned IOPS: suitable for I/O-intensive database workloads.